ai-bearing/ai-bearing1.github.io/docs/blog.md

 ---

+### 24 January, 2023
+Unfortunately, my planned statistics class was cancelled, so I'm taking a class on public education in Los Angeles instead.
+However, my other classes so far seem to be going well (Intermediate Macro and Graph Theory).
+I'm looking forward to a productive-ish semester.

+---

 ### 17 January, 2023
 I have a campus job for next semester lined up, let's go.
 If things go well, I will be the grader for Intermediate Micro (all 30-ish students, too).
 I think this is going to be a very long set of grading assignments, unfortunately, but hopefully this means I'll have a lot of money at the end of the semester.